owenchong/easy-zip/README.md

-Easy zip is extend from [jszip](http://stuk.github.io/jszip/),and run in the nodejs.
+Easy zip is extend from [jszip](http://stuk.github.io/jszip/),and run in the node.

 ## Installation
     $ npm install easy-zip